-The Giant Sloth Hall, located in the southeast tower area, has been designed to illustrate a number of topics that may be logically considered with the first part of the Age of Mammals.
+The Giant Sloth Hall, located in the southeast tower area. has been designed to illustrate a number of topics that may be logically considered with the first part of the Age of Mammals.
 This Hall is still being installed and will be completed within two or three years.
 As the visitor enters this hall from the Tyrannosaur Hall, he will notice ahead of him a large semicircular exhibition case, the right part of which is devoted to the important question of why and how animals became extinct in the geologic past.
 The left part shows what fossils are and how they are found and studied.
-In the center is a family tree showing the relationships of the various mammalian orders.
+Some distance in front of this case is a circular case, one half of which is devoted to a field work diorama and the other half to a three-dimensional family tree showing the relationships of the various mammalian orders.